deomsh/MKFATIMG.G4B/README.txt

 Features
-Make floppie or harddrive images with FAT filesystem Make FAT filesystem on grub4dos ram-disk: (rd)
-Always preview with fat-info on (rd)
+Make floppie or harddrive images with FAT filesystem (image-creation on FAT device only) Make full FAT filesystem on grub4dos ram-disk: (rd) Always preview with fat-info on (rd)
 Size can be set in (k/m/g) bytes, in sectors or with C/H/S Geometry auto, switches to set Number of Heads/ Sectors per Track